begolu2/rktik-thesis/02_conceptual.md

 ## Overview

 Rktik is an online community where users share text, links and other media pseudonymously in the context of topic-oriented groups and personal blogs.
-Contents are sorted based on recency as well as a voting and subscription system.
+Contents are sorted based both on recency as well as a voting and subscription system.

 This chapter will explain the user-facing functionality of the Rktik website on a conceptual level.
 First, general concepts are explained, introducing readers to the mechanics of using Rktik.
 Subsequent sections give detailed information on how Rktik handles *content*, *identity* and *context*.